 To file a lawsuit, a plaintiff must have legal standing, meaning it must have a direct interest in the outcome of the lawsuit.
 Some states have decided that only the lender has such an interest in a foreclosure.
 In those states, since MERS acts solely as a nominee for the lender, it cannot be a plaintiff in a judicial foreclosure.
 For example, in 2010, the Maine Supreme Court held that since MERS does not own the promissory note, it lacks standing to begin foreclosure proceedings in that state.
 Consequently, MERS cannot be the plaintiff in a foreclosure case in Maine.

 Some nonjudicial states, such as Washington, have determined that MERS does not have the right to foreclose in those states as well.
 The Washington Supreme Court ruled that MERS is not considered a beneficiary under state law.
 Therefore, MERS can no longer nonjudicially foreclose a deed of trust in that state since it does not own the debt.

 In 2011, MERS changed its rules so that foreclosures may no longer be started in its name.
 Prior to the foreclosure, MERS will assign the loan back to the lender (or the current owner of the loan).
-In a judicial foreclosure, the lawsuit is then filed in the name of the lender or current owner of the loan.
+In a judicial foreclosure, the lawsuit is then typically filed in the name of the lender or current owner of the loan.
 In a nonjudicial foreclosure, the lender or current owner of the loan will be named as the beneficiary in the foreclosure notices.

 Other states have determined that foreclosure cases may proceed in the name of MERS.
 The Supreme Court of Minnesota, for example, has decided that MERS does have standing to foreclose.